shafiuzzaman-md/CS130A_Summer2022/README.md

 As we move through the course, some changes may be necessary to ensure a smoothly run class.
 I reserve the right to alter the syllabus in a reasonable fashion, provided I give everyone at least 24 hours advance notice.

+## Acknowledgements

+This course is higly motivated by the spring'22 course of Prof. Daniel Lokshtanov (https://sites.cs.ucsb.edu/~daniello/)